 Click the add (+) project link on the curator's main page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 Enter a short description for the project.
 This is used in drop-down list boxes within the query interfaces, so make sure it is not too long.